Arborist Testing Information Brochure

 “Treats or cares for” means the pruning, trimming and shaping of trees when the care requires the person to leave the ground.
 “Treats or cares for” also includes installing lightning protections, cabling or bracing of trees.

-Laws established by the Maine Department of Agriculture require anyone practicing arboriculture in Maine to first obtain either an Arborist Apprentice Permit or an Arborist License.
+Laws established by the Maine Department of Agriculture, Conservation and Forestry require anyone practicing arboriculture in Maine to first obtain a First Class Arborist License.

 Obtaining a First Class Arborist License in the category pertaining to the work being performed (Utility or Landscape) is the basic requirement for an individual to work independently in the field of arboriculture in Maine.